WordPress Demo Builder Plugin Highlights

 With WordPress Demonstration plugin you get access to a detailed statistic on created and activated demos during a chosen period of time.

 The data presented in a table also shows a number of demos that were already deleted from the database.
 Statistics information is a great resource to analyze how many users are actually interested in installing/buying your WordPress products during a certain period of time.

 Secure account confirmation by email will free you from spam attacks maximum simplifying demo accounts management process.
 A new sandbox is created only in case the confirmation link is clicked ensuring that you’ll deal with real people only.

 We are happy to see that many WordPress developers choose our plugin.
 Take a look at their real-life websites using Demo Builder.

-Here is also an awesome detailed video review by David Waumsley on how to work with our WordPress Demonstration plugin.
+Here is also an awesome detailed video review by David Waumsley on how to work with our WordPress demo-builder plugin.